Customer Experience Transformation for SMEs | Gamma

 Truth is, your customers want exactly what you’d expect from your business:

 - Your customer service operations to be quick and accurate

 - Your business to be able to communicate through different channels

 - Up to date and easily accessible customer information

-The reality of most contact centres is very different – especially for small and medium-sized businesses, too often struggling to find the right, affordable solution to solve their CX challenges.
+All of these elements lead to customer loyalty and a much smoother customer journey.
+Unfortunately, the reality of most contact centres is very different – especially for small and medium-sized businesses, too often struggling to find the right, affordable customer experience management software to solve their CX challenges.

 CX Challenges & Solutions

 There is nothing more annoying than ‘on hold’ music.
 Especially as you’re keen to get a problem solved as quickly as possible and waiting for a customer service agent to help you is the worst possible use of your time.

 Across most channels, including digital channels such as webchat and email, customer expectations of an immediate response (i.e. within five minutes) have drastically increased in the past year: webchat saw an increase of 21%, reaching nearly 43% in 2020, while email’s response expectations grew by 45%.
 For voice and video calls, 33% of customers expect an immediate response.